neel229/stock-data-puller/README.md

 Pulls data of TESLA from yahoo finance!.

-This project was made to practice JSON parsing and how to deal exctract specific data from a JSON blob.
+This project was made to practice JSON parsing and how to exctract specific data from a JSON blob.